When Mike Braun stepped down from his Indiana House seat to launch an ultimately successful run for the U.S. Senate, Shane Lindauer stepped up.

 Neither Lindauer nor Braun has faced a serious election challenge in the southwestern Indiana district.
 Appointed to the District 63 seat in October 2017, Lindauer was elected in 2018 by a 2-to-1 margin over Democrat Joseph Lannan.
 His margin over Democrat Teresa Kendall was closer to 3-to-1.

 Lindauer’s campaign platform is to be “pro-life and pro-Second Amendment,” and he favors small government with “as much local control as possible.”
-In the 2020 session, he was one of two House members to vote against a bill requiring schools to test their water for lead and copper contaminants. — Steve Hinnefeld
+In the 2020 session, he was one of two House members to vote against a bill requiring schools to test their water for lead and copper contaminants, and was among a majority of House Republicans who tried unsuccessfully to remove rape and incest as exceptions to the 2022 abortion ban; he voted for the ban with the exceptions intact on its final passage. — Steve Hinnefeld